 Some of these inks are fantastic, others not so much.

 Update: Some of these inks are a little tricky to find and people have asked where to get them, so I've included links that will take you to Blick Art Materials and Amazon, where most can be found.
-If you click on those links, I get a small commission if you end up buying something there.
+If you click on those links, I get a small commission if you end up buying something there since I participate in their affiliate programs.
 You can find more details about this here.
 But, the opinions here are all my own and I bought all these inks with my own money.
 McClain's Printmaking Supplies is a smaller company that also sells relief printing materials.

 Best Oil-Based Ink for Printing Linocuts on Paper